kamstrup/sealed/README.md

 in particular in big projects with varying team members, it has become clear to me that maps and slices are not well suited for public APIs in Go.
 Neither as parameters nor return values.

-Slices and maps seem so simple and easy to use, but there are many subtle pitfalls around ownership and life cycle that they extremely hard to correctly everywhere in the long run.
+Slices and maps seem so simple and easy to use, but there are so many subtle pitfalls around ownership and life cycle, making them extremely hard to use correctly everywhere in the long run.

 Consider a simple function
 ```go